About this document

 3. Select a new workspace.

-At launch, Eclipse IDE for ModusToolbox presents a dialog to choose a directory for use as the workspace directory.
+At launch, Eclipse IDE for ModusToolbox™ presents a dialog to choose a directory for use as the workspace directory.
 The workspace directory is used to store workspace preferences and development artifacts.
-You can choose an existing empty directory by clicking the Browse button, as shown in the following figure.
-Alternatively, you can type in a directory name to be used as the workspace directory along with the complete path, and the IDE will create the directory for you.
+You can choose an existing empty directory by clicking the

-Figure 12.
+Figure 5.
 Select a directory as the workspace

-4. Create a new ModusToolbox application.
+4. Create a new ModusToolbox™ application.

-1. Click New Application in the Start group of the Quick Panel.
+1. Click New Application in the Start group of the Quick Panel

-2. Alternatively, you can choose File > New > ModusToolbox™ Application, as shown in the following figure.
+2. Alternatively, you can choose File >New >ModusToolbox™ Application , as shown in the following figure

 The Project Creator opens.

-Figure 13.
-Create a new ModusToolbox application
+Figure 6.
+Create a new ModusToolbox™ application

-5. Select a target F-RAM development kit
+5. Select a target PSOC™ 6 development kit.

-ModusToolbox speeds up the development process by providing BSPs that set various workspace/project options for the specified development kit in the new application dialog.
+ModusToolbox™ speeds up the development process by providing BSPs that set various workspace/project options for the specified development kit in the new application dialog.

 2. Click Next